The Monuments Men: Plot

-Finally, as the war ends in May 1945, the team finds a mine in Austria that appears to have been demolished, and the Soviets will be there in hours.
-Discovering that the entrances were actually blocked by the locals to prevent the Nazis from destroying the contents, the team evacuates as much artwork as possible, including sculptures, the Ghent Altarpiece, and the Madonna and Child, before the Soviets arrive.
+The team's successes include discovery of a mine hiding over 16,000 art pieces and discovery of the German national treasury's entire gold reserve.
+As the war ends in May 1945, the team finds another mine in Austria that appears to have been demolished.
+Racing to beat the Soviets, they find the entrances blocked by the locals to prevent the Nazis from destroying the contents.
+The team evacuates sculptures, the Ghent Altarpiece, and the Madonna of Bruges, but are unable to retrieve the entire collection before the Soviets arrive.

-Afterwards, Stokes reports back to President Truman that the team has recovered vast quantities of artwork and various other culturally significant items.
-As he requests to stay in Europe to oversee further searching and restoration, Truman asks Stokes if his efforts were worth the lives of the men he lost.
-Stokes says they were.
-Truman then asks if, thirty years from then, anyone will remember that these men died for a piece of art.
-In the final scene, set in 1977, the elderly Stokes replies "Yeah", while he takes his grandson to see Michelangelo's Bruges Madonna.
+Stokes reports to President Truman that the team recovered vast quantities of artwork and culturally significant items and requests to stay in Europe to oversee further searching and restoration.
+When Truman asks Stokes if his efforts were worth the lives of the men he lost, he says they were.
+Truman then asks if in thirty years anyone will remember those men died for a piece of art.
+The elderly Stokes, showing his grandson the Madonna of Bruges in 1977, says "Yeah."